_edited.jpg)

 2020 Happened

-A pandemic struck my world as a virus spread across the globe killing millions of people.
+A pandemic struck the world as a virus spread across the globe killing millions of people.
 Everything that felt like it was out of the pages of a fictional narrative, occurred.
-A power mad insane person in control of the United States, the world sliding into a nightmarish existence, it was the reality in which I first started writing a book called "Tomb of Mankind".
-It was a much older idea involving a viral outbreak that kills off most of human life and an artificial intelligence tries to reclaim what was lost.
+A power mad insane person in control of the United States, the world sliding into a nightmarish existence, it was the reality in which the author first attempted to write a book called "Tomb of Mankind".
+It was a much older idea involving a viral outbreak that kills most of human life and a benevolent artificial intelligence attempts to prevent the extinction of the human race.

 It became far too depressing to write about a setting that was a little too reflecting of current events.
-So, I dug up some older ideas and cobbled together a horror story based off an abandoned concept from years ago.
+So, the author dug up a collection of older ideas and cobbled together a horror story based off an abandoned concept from years ago.

-It is actually the combination of two much older ideas.
-The oldest being this team of supernatural beings trying to save the world.
-This included a female vampire, Frankenstein's monster, an ancient Egyptian spirit who was a former slave using an artifact to take mortal form, a werewolf, and a man whose legacy includes a hunter of supernatural beings and a magical artifact collector.
-That's all I had of the idea was a listing scribbled on a piece of paper.
-The first of two sources of ideas.
+The Primordial Quaternity series is the combination of two much older ideas.
+The first is a team of supernatural beings trying to save the world.
+This included a female vampire, Frankenstein's monster, an ancient Egyptian spirit who was a former slave using an artifact to take mortal form, a werewolf, and a man whose legacy includes a hunter of supernatural beings and a magical artifact collectors.
+The only elements of that concept was a listing scribbled on a piece of paper.

-The second was a series of four stories.
+The second source of ideas was a series of four stories.
 A man trying to exact revenge on vampires.
-A half demon/half mortal slayer of everything evil.
-A psychic trying to help spirits in need.
-A little girl's family being murdered and a mysterious stranger showing up out of nowhere to help her.
-All of these ideas pooled together as inspiration for this book.
+A half demon/half mortal slayer of anything she deemed as evil, similar to Judge Dredd in she was judge, jury, and executioner as a vigilante.
+There was a psychic trying to help spirits in need.
+Lastly, a little girl's family is murdered by a demon and a mysterious stranger arrives to help her.
+The combination of these ideas pooled together as inspiration for this book.

 Origin Story: